KinTale/js-bobs-bagels-turquoise/README.md

 When I go to checkout I'd like to know the total sum of the bagels in my basket
 ```

-#### METHODS
+ #### DOMAIN MODEL

+Class Basket {

-addToBasket(item) // adds item to baskets & returns false is isBasketFull returns true
+addToBasket(sku) // adds item to baskets / checks if basket is full. - if full, returns "WARNING - Basket is full".
-removeFrom(item) // removes item from basket
+removeItems(sku) // removes item from basket / if item doesnt exist, return "That item isn't in your basket".
-isBasketFull() // returns true if basket is full
-increaseBasketCapacity() // Allows the basket to increase amount of items that can be carried
-cannotRemoveItemFromEmptyBasket(item) //
+this.basketSize // constructor initial state (capacity = 4)
+checkPrice(sku) // takes on sku parameter, matches with sku in inventory and returns price.
+totalBasketPrice() // sums total of bagel prices in basket.
+}